latex3/latex3.github.io/help/documentation/index.md

 This page contains references to documentation by the [LaTeX team]({{site.baseurl}}/about/team/).
-To find documentation that is available elsewhere on the net, vitsit the [links page]({{site.baseurl}}/help/links/).
+To find documentation that is available elsewhere on the net, visit the [links page]({{site.baseurl}}/help/links/).
 Also, there's a whole page dedicated to [books on LaTeX and related topics]({{site.baseurl}}/help/books/).